wp-plugins/catablog/readme.txt

 * Complete code re-factor, plugin is now encapsulated in its own class.

 = 0.6.5 =
-* This version is the initial release.
+* This version was the initial release.

 == Upgrade Notice ==

+= 1.1.5 =

+Beware: this version is not ready for prime time and contains some experimental features and code.

 = 1.0.2 =